michaelmarsillo/ElevatorSimulationGame/README.md

 # ElevatorSimulationGame

 ## Introduction
 One day, I was riding in the elevator of my apartment and thought, this elevator system could be replicated by a simple Python project.
-That spark of curiosity led me to try and replicate an elevator system using Python, applying my coding knowledge to make a small simulation.
+That spark of curiosity led me to try and replicate an elevator system using Python, applying my current coding knowledge to make a small simulation.
 This project introduces core programming concepts like conditional statements, loops, lists, and functions while simulating an interactive elevator experience.

 ## Features
 • BulletMultiple Floor Selection: Navigate between floors by entering the target floor number.